 • Do not machine wash, dry clean, starch or iron.

 • Firstly brush off as much mould on the garment as you can find

 • Sponge diluted vinegar onto the affected areas

 • Hand wash in lukewarm water using our Oilskin/Wool Detergent or a bar of pure soap.
 Do not soak your coat

 • Rinse off as much of the soap as you can and hang it out to dry using a strong coat hanger.
 Keep out of direct sunlight

 • Hose down any excess soap and air your coat.
 It may take some time airing your coat out to completely remove the musky smell

 • Once you’ve cleaned your coat the soap may have stripped most of the oil out of the coat so it will need reproofing.
 When reproofing your Driza-Bone garment please refer to the reproofing instructions as listed above on this page

 • If the garment is completely overrun with mould you can wash the whole coat in diluted vinegar and water.
+(Dilution is one part vinegar and twenty parts water.)
 This will get the vinegar right through the whole coat to kill the mould.

 STORAGE AND GENERAL CARE

 • Always store your Oilskin garment in a dry, well-ventilated area